-We are fortunate here at the Greenstone Shop to stock work from some wonderful Carvers here in New Zealand including Allan Moreton, Dean Taylor, Jon Jeet, Peter Tauwhare, Malcolm Hooper, Graeme Wyle, Andrew McGregor, John Kerwin, Joshua Tamainu and Haeata student Joshua Hose.
+We are fortunate here at the Greenstone Shop to stock work from some wonderful Carvers here in New Zealand including Allan Moreton, Dean Taylor, Jon Jeet, Peter Tauwhare, Malcolm Hooper, Graeme Wyle, Aden Hoglund, Alex Sands, Andrew McGregor, John Kerwin, and Joshua Tamainu.

 scroll down to find out more....